Intrenion/Milcraft/doctrine/on-war.md

 Darkness increases confusion and weakens coordination.

 **Action**
-Use night operations only with simple plans and well prepared troops.
+Use night operations only with simple plans and well-prepared troops.

 **Outcome**
 Surprise is gained without creating unmanageable disorder.